fatdumplingg/fatdumplingg/README.md

 - Python
 - Tensorflow, Pandas, Seaborn, and other libraries

-To keep my right-brain in high performance, I periodically become a 🎮 *Game Designer* too, making playable game apps for competitions.
+To keep my right-brain in high performance, I periodically take *Game Designer* and *UI Artist* roles too, making playable game apps for competitions.
-Some are listed in [my itch.io page](https://littleshumai.itch.io/)!
+Some are listed in 🎮 [my itch.io page](https://littleshumai.itch.io/)!
 Outside of those, I am interested in developments of science, such as in the medical industry.

 I can be easily contacted through [email](sashannbl@gmail.com) or [LinkedIn](www.linkedin.com/in/sashannbl) 🖤 Let's talk on projects we can work on together!